apache/mxnet/example/extensions/lib_pass/README.md

 ### Run An Example

 You can start getting familiar with custom passes by running an example provided in the **example/extensions/lib_pass** directory.
-The `myPass` example just copies the input graph to the output.
+The `myPass` example just prints out the graph.
 Go to the **lib_pass** directory and follow these steps:

 1. Run `make`.
 The Makefile will generate the dynamic library **libpass_lib.so** which is compiled from the `pass_lib.cc` file.
 This is the library you are going to load that contains everything for the custom pass.
 2. Run `python test_pass.py`.
 It’ll first load the above library, find the components, register them in the MXNet backend, then execute the pass on the model and execute the operators like a regular MXNet operator and output the result.
 Below is the output when running the `python test_pass.py` command.
-Notice that it loads 2 passes: myPass and jsonPass.
+Notice that it loads 1 pass: `myPass`.

 ```
 [10:38:03] src/c_api/c_api.cc:286: Found 0 operators in library
 [10:38:03] src/c_api/c_api.cc:785: Found 0 partitioners in library
-[07:14:00] src/c_api/c_api.cc:887: Found 2 graph passes in library
+[07:14:00] src/c_api/c_api.cc:887: Found 1 graph passes in library
 [07:14:00] src/c_api/c_api.cc:902:       Graph Pass [0] myPass
-[07:14:00] src/c_api/c_api.cc:902:       Graph Pass [1] jsonPass
 ```

 ### Basic Files For Custom Pass Library
 * **lib_pass/pass_lib.cc**: This file has a source code implementation of all required components to make a custom pass, it also shows registration of them so that they can be loaded by MXNet.
 * **lib_pass/Makefile**: This file compiles the source code to a dynamic shared library, with a header file `include/mxnet/lib_api.h` from MXNet source code.
-Currently the custom pass is compatible with C++11 onwards.
+Currently the custom pass is compatible with C++11 and above.
 * **lib_pass/test_pass.py**: This file calls `mx.library.load(‘libpass_lib.so’)` to load the library containing the custom components, executes the pass on the model using the `optimize_for` API, and prints outputs of the forward passes.
 The outputs should be the same as the regular MXNet forward pass without running the pass.
 * **include/mxnet/lib_api.h**: This file from MXNet source code is the single header file needed to include all necessary data types and function prototypes for writing a custom library.
 You can either specify the include path in the `Makefile`, or copy the header file over to `example/extensions/lib_pass` folder.
 Note that apart from this header, the custom library is independent of MXNet source.
 ## Writing Custom Pass Library